octave-app/octave-app.github.io/Maintainer-Guide.md

 To make a distribution, build Octave.app as described above.
 Then test your built application following the [docs/Testing-Script.md](https://github.com/octave-app/octave-app-bundler/blob/master/docs/Testing-Script.md) found in the `octave-app-bundler` repo.

+Also examine the `~/octave-app-fntest.log` output to check for test suite failures, and see if anything else seems amiss.

 # Tools

 ##  Custom brew commands